anish-lakkapragada/FaceMorpher/README.md

 # Why Build It

-Seems like a fun way to bring cool machine learning research to web development.
+Seems like a fun way to bring cool machine learning research to web development!

 # How it works